 Notes sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus supplement.
-Any 2013 notes, 2018 notes and 2038 notes, respectively, sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price of up to 0.35%, 0.40% and 0.50%, respectively, of the principal amount of notes.
-Any such securities dealers may resell any notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial public offering price of up to 0.25% of the principal amount of notes.
+Any notes sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price of up to 0.6% of the principal amount of notes.
 If all the notes are not sold at the initial offering price, the underwriters may change the offering price and the other selling terms.